Yue-Wu-96/Data-Science-Portfolio/San_Francisco_Crime_Interactive_Maps.md

 - `folium`, `geopandas`, `pandas`
 ---

-#### Tip: Remember to zoom-in, zoom-out, hover, and click map points to see what will happen : ) - Yue
+#### Tip: Zoom-in, zoom-out, hover, and click map points to see what will happen.

 ## Load Data